awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

-# Remediating OpsItem issues using Systems Manager Automation<a name="OpsCenter-remediating"></a>
+# Remediate OpsItem issues<a name="OpsCenter-remediating"></a>

-AWS Systems Manager Automation helps you quickly remediate issues with AWS resources identified in your OpsItems\.
-Automation uses predefined SSM Automation runbooks to remediate commons issues with AWS resources\.
-For example, Automation includes runbooks to perform the following actions:
+Using AWS Systems Manager Automation runbooks, you can remediate issues with AWS resources that are identified in an OpsItem\.
+Automation uses predefined runbooks to remediate common issues with AWS resources\.
-+ Stop, start, restart, and terminate Amazon Relational Database Service \(Amazon RDS\) and Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
-+ Create AWS resources such as Amazon Machine Images \(AMIs\), Amazon Elastic Block Store \(Amazon EBS\) snapshots, and Amazon DynamoDB backups\.
-+ Configure a resource to use AWS services, including Amazon EventBridge, AWS CloudTrail, and Amazon Simple Storage Service \(Amazon S3\) bucket logging and versioning\.
-+ Attach an AWS Identity and Access Management \(IAM\) instance profile to an instance\.
-+ Troubleshoot RDP and SSH connectivity issues for Amazon EC2 instances\.
-+ Reset access for an Amazon EC2 instance\.

-Each OpsItem in the AWS Management Console includes a **Runbooks** section\.

-## Automation runbook features in OpsCenter<a name="OpsCenter-remediating-features"></a>

-The following list describes some of the features available to help you run Automation runbooks and remediate issues\.
-+ When you choose an AWS resource that generated an OpsItem, OpsCenter displays a list of Automation runbooks that you can run on that resource\.
-+ When you choose an Automation runbook from the list, OpsCenter prepopulates some of the fields required to run the document\.
-+ OpsCenter keeps a 30\-day record of Automation runbooks run for a specific OpsItem\.
+Each OpsItem includes the **Runbooks** section that provides a list of runbooks that you can use for remediation\.
+When you choose an Automation runbook from the list, OpsCenter automatically displays some of the fields required to run the document\.
+When you run an Automation runbook, the system associates the runbook with the related resource of the OpsItem\.
+If Amazon EventBridge creates an OpsItem, it associates a runbook with the OpsItem\.
+OpsCenter keeps a 30\-day record of Automation runbooks for an OpsItem\.

-+ In the **Status and results** column, you can choose a status to view important details about that run, such as the reason why an Automation failed and which step of the Automation runbook was running when the failure occurred, as shown in the following example\.
+ You can choose a status to view important details about the runbook, such as the reason why an automation failed and which step of the Automation runbook was running when the failure occurred, as shown in the following example\.

 ![\[Status information for the last time an Automation runbook was run.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_results.png)

-+ The **Related resource details** page for a selected OpsItem includes the **Run automation** list\.
-The list allows you to choose recent or resource\-specific Automation runbooks that you can run to remediate issues\.
-This page also includes helpful data providers, including Amazon CloudWatch metrics and alarms, AWS CloudTrail logs, and details from AWS Config, to name a few\.
+The **Related resource details** page for a selected OpsItem includes the **Run automation** list\.
+You can choose recent or resource\-specific Automation runbooks and run them to remediate issues\.
+This page also includes data providers, including Amazon CloudWatch metrics and alarms, AWS CloudTrail logs, and details from AWS Config\.

 ![\[List of available Automation runbooks you can run and metrics available on the Related Resources tab.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_related_resource_details.png)

-+ You can view information about an Automation runbook by either choosing its name in the console or by using the [Systems Manager Automation runbook reference](automation-documents-reference.md)\.
+You can view information about an Automation runbook by either choosing its name in the console or by using the [Systems Manager Automation runbook reference](automation-documents-reference.md)\.

-## Using a runbook to remediate an OpsItem issue<a name="OpsCenter-remediating-how-to"></a>
+## Remediating an OpsItem using a runbook<a name="OpsCenter-remediating-how-to"></a>

 When you run a Systems Manager Automation runbook from an OpsItem, you can run a simple version or you can choose the **Advanced configuration** option\.
-The **Advanced configuration** opens the runbook in Systems Manager Automation, which provides several options for running the runbook\.
+The **Advanced configuration** option opens the runbook in Systems Manager Automation, which provides several options for running the runbook\.

-![\[An OpsCenter runbook that uses the Advanced Configuration and opens in Systems Manager Automation\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_advanced.png)
+![\[An OpsCenter runbook that uses Advanced Configuration and opens in Systems Manager Automation\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_advanced.png)

-The following procedure describes how to run a simple version of a runbook\.
-For information about running an **Advanced configuration** runbook, see [Running automations](running-automations.md)\.

-**Before You Begin**
+**Before you begin**
-Before you run an automation document \(runbook\) to remediate an OpsItem issue, do the following:
+Before you use an Automation runbook to remediate an OpsItem issue, do the following:
 + Verify that you have permission to run Systems Manager Automation runbooks\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 + Collect resource\-specific ID information for the automation that you want to run\.
-For example, if you want to run an automation that restarts an EC2 instance, then you must specify the ID of the instance to restart\.
+For example, if you want to run an automation that restarts an EC2 instance, then you must specify the ID of the EC2 instance to restart\.

+**Note**
+For information about running an **Advanced configuration** runbook, see [Running automations](running-automations.md)\.

 **To run an Automation runbook to remediate an OpsItem issue**